|Guide||♦||110 Triplogs||2 Topics|

 Big views on the Bradshaw big'un

-At 7979 feet, Mount Union is the highest point in the Bradshaw Mountains, as well as Yavapai County.
-When miners first explored the Prescott area in the early 1860's, some Confederate sympathizers among them named a nearby high peak "Mount Davis" for Jefferson Davis.
+At 7979 feet, Mount Union is the highest point in the Bradshaw Mountains and Yavapai County.
+When miners first explored the Prescott area in the early 1860s, some Confederate sympathizers among them named a nearby high peak "Mount Davis" for Jefferson Davis.
 In retaliation, Union loyalists named the adjacent higher peak "Mount Union".
 Today, a forest service fire lookout stands upon the peak, keeping watch over the vast woodlands of the Bradshaw Mountains.

 Higher up in the canyon, evidence of the area's rich mining history can be seen in the form of occasional, partially collapsed mine tunnels or overgrown tailings piles.

 About a mile in the trail ascends a few switchbacks, as it nears the head of the Hassayampa River.
 The Prescott area comes into view briefly, just before trail #285 meets trail #284 in an open saddle at the 7600-foot level.
 Turn right and begin following trail #284.

 As the trail climbs the ridge to Mount Union, sweeping views from the Rim to Phoenix break through the dense stands of Gambel Oak.